 This guide aims to be a concise overview on information security for anyone in emancipatory struggles against structures of power.
 It represents assembled knowledge and best practices from personal experience, conversations with hackers and fellow activists, hacker conferences, and university courses on computer security and cryptography.
 Nonetheless, the best security is sharing skills with trusted people.

-Technological progress has made it next to impossible to defend against a sufficiently powerful attacker (see this for a scary example).
-Fortunately, most of us don’t have the NSA hard on our heals, and local authorities are usually limited in their possibilities.
+Technological progress has made it next to impossible to defend against a sufficiently powerful attacker (a scary example).
+Fortunately, most of us don’t have the NSA hard on our heals, and local authorities are usually limited in their possibilities (e.g. this article about police cooperation).
 The trick is to be sufficiently careful while staying functional.

 This guide tries to point out the possibilities and their trade-offs.
 Is split into the following sections:

-- Internet services points out problems with and alternatives to common Internet communications services
+- Internet Services points out problems with and alternatives to common Internet communication services.

 - The need to know principle: share information only with those who need it.